Dpdl-io/DpdlEngine/README.md

 By combining the <ins>portability and vast API availability</ins> of Java and Python, the <ins>computational power</ins> of Julia, the <ins>expressiveness</ins> of Lua and Clojure, the simplicity of Ruby, the <ins>web-enablement</ins> of JavaScript, the <ins>power</ins> of C/C++ programming language and a simple access to java api's and native libraries, Dpdl provides a powerful development platform for industrial applications, education and research.

-The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the java platform API and any external java libraries.
+The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the java platform JRE API, external java libraries and enables access also to native libraries.

-Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are integrated by default and third party libraries and functions can be added as extensions.
+Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are integrated by default and third party libraries and protocols can be added as extensions.

 The included Dpdl language plug-in '**DpdlAINerd**' (**DAN**) makes use of AI generative code to enable to automatically generate and embedded executable code and content or data by natural language descriptions contained in Dpdl code.